gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.RemoveFromChildren(this BloonModel, string, int) Method

-(Cross-Game compatible) Removes up to amount of the given Bloon from the spawned children
+Removes up to amount of the given Bloon from the spawned children

 ```csharp
 public static void RemoveFromChildren(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, string id, int amount=1);